Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 cish

-The limitation can be lifted with the Device Console command with the following command, but make sure your Sophos Firewall is up to sizing.
+The limitation can be lifted with the Device Console command by using the following command: Make sure your Sophos Firewall is up to sizing.

 system auth max-live-users set <8192-32768>

-STAS can only detect users on AD domain workstation.
+STAS can only detect users on AD domain workstations.

-If a workstation is not a member of the AD domain, STAS won't be able to detect live user on it.
+If a workstation isn’t a member of the AD domain, STAS won't be able to detect live users.

 In such a scenario, Sophos Client Authentication Agent is the solution.
 Details of Client Authentication Agent is available at https://support.sophos.com/support/s/article/KB-000038465

-Traffic between AD workstation, STA Agent/Collector and Sophos Firewall must be routed/switched, not NATed, because original IP address is needed for STAS to work.
+Traffic between the AD workstation, STA Agent/Collector, and Sophos Firewall must be routed/switched, not NATed, because an original IP address is needed for STAS to work.

-STAS application requires GUI to work.
-Windows Server core edition has no GUI enviroment installed by default, so STAS won't work on it.
+The STAS application requires a GUI to work.
+Windows Server core edition does not have a GUI environment installed by default, so STAS won't work on it.

 Kevin Kuphal has provided a workaround:

-You can run STAS on a member server and point it at a Windows Core domain controller and it will work just fine.
+You can run STAS on a member server and point it at a Windows Core domain controller and it’ll work just fine.

 3. Lab environment